W34K3D/W34K3D/Python Documentation.md

 songs.append("Imagine")
 ```

-The **insert()** function allows you to add an element to a list, at a specific
+The **insert()** function allows you to add an element to a list,
-position.
+at a specific position.
-It takes to arguments : the first is the index (where to insert) an the second
+&nbsp; It takes to arguments : the first is the index (where to insert) an the second
 is the item (what to insert).

 ```py